 if i < j, dp(Prt(e).get(i)) ≥ dp(Prt(e).get(j)).

 The procedure in Listing 4 describes how the genera- tion process works with an event.
 It first finds the in- nermost active states which are able to react e by or- derly looping over Lme.
-For each transition outgoing from an innermost state, code for active states and deferral
+For each transition outgoing from an innermost state, code for active states and deferred

 1https://en.wikipedia.org/wiki/Marshalling_(computer_science)

 events, guard checking and transition code segments are gen- erated by ttENERATE_ST ATE_EV ENT _CHECK, ttENERATE_ttUARD(t) and GENTRANS, respectively.
-If the identifier of e is equal to one of the deferred event list of the corresponding state (not shown in this paper), ttENERATE_STATE_EV ENT _CHECK gen- erates code, which checks whether the event to be deferred and pushes the event to a deferral event queue managed by the main thread, which also pushes the deferred events back to the main queue once one of the pending events is processed.
+If the identifier of e is equal to one of the deferred event list of the corresponding state (not shown in this paper), ttENERATE_STATE_EV ENT _CHECK gen- erates code, which checks whether the event to be deferred and pushes the event to a deferred event queue managed by the main thread, which also pushes the deferred events back to the main queue once one of the pending events is processed.

 Listing 4.
 Generation process for an event